 Couscous: A kind of pasta that looks like gorse ground grain.
 It is typically enjoyed as a side dish for stews and other foods in North Africa.

 Falafel: A dish of the Middle East.
-It is made from ground chickpeas (or fava beans) mixed with onion, herbs, and spices.
+It is made from ground chickpeas (or fava beans) mixed with herbs and onion.
 It is then shaped into balls or patties and deep-fried (nowadays, many prefer to bake them for an even healthier version).

 Feta Cheese: A white Greek cheese made of sheep milk or a mixture of sheep and goat milk and cured in brine.
 It is a crumbly aged cheese used as a table cheese.
 It is served in many ways, like in salads or as an appetizer drizzled with olive oil and oregano, spicy feta spread (tyrokafteri), baked, or grilled appetizers.
 It is also used in cooking phyllo-based pastries, notably in spanakopita (spinach pie) and the tyropita (cheese pie).

-Gremolata: A Mediterranean sauce commonly made with fresh chopped herbs (basil, parsley, or cilantro), citrus zest, and fresh garlic.
+Gremolata: A Mediterranean sauce typically made of fresh chopped herbs (basil, parsley, or cilantro), citrus zest, and fresh garlic.

 Hummus: A dip or spread made from chickpeas, tahini, olive oil, lemon juice, and garlic.
 It is popular in the Middle East and the Mediterranean, where it is often served as a meze starter with pita or toasted crusty bread.